EST. 1965 Dan, Marlene & Neva La Fleur West side Madison, WI riding programs

 5. Training and Show barns Halter, driving, lunging, starting under saddle (English) beginning pleasure; training hints; developing the horse for specific skill or event; showing at halter and under saddle; grooming to show horsemanship.

-Snacks and Lunches: RIA who stay for the full day need to bring their own lunch.
+Snacks and Lunches: Riders who stay for the full day need to bring their own lunch.
 Thursday we order pizza for the everyone.
 There is a refrigerator available if needed.

 Lost, Stolen or Damaged Personal Property: La Fleur Stables/Madison Riding Academy is not responsible for lost, stolen or damaged personal property, including clothing.
 Campers are discouraged from bringing personal items beyond what is needed for the day.
 Please DO NOT bring Cell/Mobil devices or keep in a safe place.
 During camp time there will be know time for devices to be used unless at breaks.